ZackGill/KirbyBotv2/README.md

 This project is a revist for me to learn new Python AI frameworks, to see if I can improve upon the original concept.

+With that in mind, going to use PyTorch instead of TensorFlow as it seems to be the more frequently updated and in use option.

 ## See it in Action

 ### Playlist of videos